We know from several reports during the 19th century that the Burial Ground was under constant pressure for space.

 We hope that in the future we might be able to interest a university to undertake a survey using the latest ground penetrating radar techniques that will identify the location of all the graves.

-Our research is gradually identifying who might be buried in the graves with broken or delaminated headstones or the presumed plots in the early left hand section of the Burial Ground.
+Our research is gradually identifying who might be buried in the graves with broken or delaminated headstones or the presumed plots in the earliest section of the Burial Ground.
 Research is not straightforward as there are no death certificates before 1837, but published wills and newspaper reports have so far enabled us to identify eleven possibilities.

 One strong possibility is Betsy Durlacher who died in Bath in 1818.
 She was a chiropodist who attended to ‘ladies only: for the eradication of corns, treatment of nails grown into the flesh, removal of bunions, speedy relief of chilblains and toothache instantly cured’.